matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ## Alternatives

-[MSC2589](https://github.com/matrix-org/matrix-doc/pull/2589): This adds the reply text as an addional key.
+[MSC2589](https://github.com/matrix-org/matrix-doc/pull/2589): This adds the reply text as an additional key.
 While this solves the parsing issues, it doesn't address the other issues with fallbacks.

 One could also just stick with the current fallbacks and make all clients pay